surebot/Eventline/docs/3-actions.md

 When using generators please ensure they complete or eventline will deadlock waiting for it.

+If you wish to use another async library like RX.js, you can as long as you convert them into a generator or promise when passing them to Eventline.

 ## Grouped Actions

 Eventline also allows actions to return an array of actions for eventline to execute